Seven Proven Ways to Fight Deportation in California

 6) Prosecutorial Discretion (PD), Administrative Closure, or Dismissal

-Who it can help: People with strong equities (long U.S. residence, family ties, compelling humanitarian factors, service contributions, low enforcement priority) even if they are technically removable.
+Who it can help: Individuals with strong equities (long U.S. residence, family ties, compelling humanitarian factors, service contributions, low enforcement priority) even if they are technically removable.

 Watch‑outs: PD policies can change.
-A denied PD request can still be useful if it spotlights equities that support other relief.
+A denied PD request can still be useful if it highlights equities that support other relief.

 7) Motions & Appeals — Terminate, Suppress, Reopen, Reconsider, or Appeal